rafael-santiago/helios/src/include/doc/hc/README.md

 ## "hc/hc.hsl"

-This file doesn't have anything special (except two functions, ok, so there are things) to be used by hc function users, because here is coded common functions which can be used by another hc modules.
+This file does not have anything special (except two functions, ok, so there are things) to be used by hc function users, because here is coded common functions which can be used by another hc modules.

 ### hc_set_abort_on_fail()

-The default behavior when a hc check fails is continue the following checks, letting to user at the end of the checking process to decide if it's better abort the build process or not.
+The default behavior when a hc check fails is continue the following checks, letting user at the end of the checking process to decide if it is better abort the build process or not.

 If you want to abort you need to call hc_set_abort_on_fail() before start any hc check, something like this: